CR3Swapper/bluepill/VMCS-GUEST.md

     - The CR3 field must be such that bits 63:52 and bits in the range 51:32 beyond the processor’s physicaladdress width are 0. :white_check_mark:

+* The CR4 field must not set any bit to a value not supported in VMX operation (see Section 23.8). :white_check_mark:

 ```
 guest cr0: 0x0000000080050033 0b1000 0000 0000 0101 0000 0000 0011 0011
 guest cr3: 0x00000000001AD000
 guest cr4: 0x00000000000026F8 0b0010 0110 1111 1000
 ```

+##### Checks on Guest MSRs

+* If the “load debug controls” VM-entry control is 1, bits reserved in the IA32_DEBUGCTL MSR must be 0 in the field for that register.
+The first processors to support the virtual-machine extensions supported only the 1- setting of this control and thus performed this check unconditionally.

+#### 26.3.1.2 Checks on Guest Segment Registers